NickWaterton/openhab-addons/bundles/org.openhab.binding.samsungtv/README.md

 | YouTube       | `YouTube`          | YouTube App                       |
 | ZDF Mediathek | `ZDF mediathek`    | German public TV broadcasting app |

-To discover all installed apps names, you can enable the DEBUG log output from the binding to see a list.
+To discover all installed apps names, you can enable the DEBUG log output from the binding to see a list of apps that have been discovered as installed.
+This list is displayed once, shortly after the TV is turned On.
-**NOTE**: This only works on some TV models.

-if you have a TV >2019, then the list of apps will not be discovered.
-There is a workaround for this.
+If you have a TV >2019, then the list of apps will not be discovered.
+There is a workaround built in to the biinding for this.
 If no apps are discovered on your TV, a file `misc/samsungtv.applist` will be created in the openHAB config directory (`/etc/openhab` for Linux systems).
 Initially this file will be empty.

+A default list of known appID's is built into the binding, these covers most common apps.
+The binding will attempt to discover these apps, and, if you are lucky, your app will be found and you have nothing further to do.
+It is possible that new apps have been added, or are specific to your country that are not in the built in list, in which case you can add these apps manually.

+#### Adding apps manually

-You need to edit this fiile, and add in the name, appID, and type of the apps you have installed on your TV.
+You need to edit the fiile `misc/samsungtv.applist` as previously mentioned, and add in the name, appID, and type of the apps you have installed on your TV.
 Here is a sample for the contents of the `samsungtv.applist` file:

 ```
 # This file is for the samsungtv binding